Shnoo/js-CIE-1931-rgb-color-converter/README.md

 - NO dependency
 - Automatically adjusts Colors based on light capability
-- Color correction supports a range of Philips lights
+- Color correction supports a range of Philips Hue lights
 - ECMAScript 6
 - Easy to use